Depending on the breed of pig, they will have 15-16 rib bones. During the butchering process, 2-3 bones are left in the shoulder.

-Country style ribs come from the same place baby back (loin back) ribs come from.
+Country style ribs come from the same place baby back ribs come from.
 However, in this case, there is a chunk of loin meat.

 However, as a person who does backyard barbecue, these factors don't matter at all.
 Uniformity and lack of curvature may appeal to a judge but your Friends and Family only care if they taste good.

-Besides that, there isn't a lot of other considerations apart from the different cuts.
+Besides that, there isn't a lot of other considerations when picking a good pork rib.

 This really comes down to personal preference as I physically can't tell you what you'll like.

-In general, spare ribs (belly meat) are cheaper - in some cases half the price of back ribs (loin meat); You also get more meat.
+In general, spare ribs are cheaper - in some cases half the price of back ribs; You also get more meat.
 Loin meat is more desirable and baby back ribs are marketed much better to consumers.